4.2/5 (5)

 Day 8: Colmar/Eguisheim – Freiburg (37 miles/60 km)

-Today you cycle through the Rhine Plain, past the mighty Minster in Breisach and the Tuniberg, before you go back to Freiburg.
-After you return of your bikes and pick up your luggage, you depart individually, or you can choose to spend an extra night in Freiburg.
+Today you'll cycle through the Rhine Plain, past the mighty Minster in Breisach and the Tuniberg, before heading back to Freiburg.
+After returning your bike and collecting your luggage, you'll depart individually, or you can choose to spend an extra night in Freiburg.

 Surface and terrain

-The quality of the roads vary widely in the Alsace and Kaiserstuhl regions.
-In Alsace, only the bigger cities have develped cycle paths.
-Usually you will cycle on roads with minimal traffic.
+The quality of the roads varies widely in the Alsace and Kaiserstuhl regions.
+In Alsace, only the larger cities have developed cycle paths.
+Usually, you will cycle on roads with minimal traffic.
 At some village entrances and exits, there might be slightly heavier traffic.
-In Germany you cycle on side roads or streets with a seperate cycle path.
+In Germany, you'll cycle on side roads or streets with a separate cycle path.

 The terrain on the tour is mostly flat with occasional hills.
-Approximately 50% of the tour follows roads shared with traffic, 30% on quiet roads and 20% on dedicated bicycle paths.
-This tour is appropiate for road bikes and hybrid bikes.
+Approximately 50% of the tour follows roads shared with traffic, 30% follows quiet roads, and 20% follows dedicated bicycle paths.
+This tour is appropiate for road bikes and standard bikes.

 Hotels